citymunch/partners.citymunchapp.com/content/documentation.md

 establishment.

-**Offer**: A percent-off-the-food-bill offering from a restaurant, for example "20% off at restaurant X between 1pm and 3pm" is an off.
+**Offer**: A percent-off-the-food-bill offering from a restaurant, for example "20% off at restaurant X between 1pm and 3pm" is an offer.

 **Offer occurrence**: An offer on a specific day.
 For example if an offer repeats on Mondays, Tuesdays and Fridays, then an occurrence would be 5 December 2016, as would 6 January 2017.
 An